Privacy Policy

 1. Retention

-We will retain your personal data for as long as it is reasonably necessary for us to provide you with the relevant business services.
+We will retain your personal data, pursuant to Article 5 (1)( e) GDPR, for as long as it is reasonably necessary for us to provide you with the relevant business services.
 If you are a member, we will retain your personal data for as long as we consider you to be a business contact and we will give you the opportunity to unsubscribe if you no longer wish to receive communications and invitations from us.
 If you have provided us with information regarding sporting integrity issues, we will maintain this data for as long as is necessary to perform our obligations under our MOU with the relevant governing body.

 1. Security measures to keep your personal data safe